pawelmuller/pq-toolkit/README.md

 ## ZPRP-24L notes

 Known issues:
+- Feedback is not included in test results

 The project progressed on schedule with minor delays while connecting the backend to the frontend.
 However, in the end, the project was completed only with a delay of a few days.
 Which is still before the deadline